Servitly allows defining automations, which are executed on environment-specific events, to trigger actions, like calling a third-party system API.

 The automation is called each time a work session is started on a thing.

-The automation is called each time a work session is stopped or completes on a thing.
+The automation is called each time a work session is stopped or completed.

 The automation is called each time a store order is placed.